-Picture a sailboat headed toward a beautiful tropical island with all the drinks with umbrellas you could ever want.🍹 But as you sailed to your Island paradise you would want to stay wary of the obstacles in your way, like rocks or coral.
-And you would harness the wind to keep your team progressing toward your end goal.
-Wait...Obstacles, progress, and goals?
-Your vacation has all the makings of a great retrospective!
-In fact, a Sailboat retrospective is a useful tool that can illuminate all of the things that are helping and hindering your team and develops clear improvement activities in a fun and visual way.⛵
+Picture a sailboat headed toward a beautiful tropical island with all the drinks with umbrellas you could ever want.🍹 But as you sail to your island paradise, you want to stay wary of the obstacles in your way, like rocks or coral.
+And you want to harness the wind to keep your team progressing toward your end goal.
+Wait...obstacles, progress, and goals?
+Your vacation has all the makings of a great agile retrospective!
+In fact, a Sailboat retrospective is a useful retrospective template that can illuminate all of the things that are helping and hindering your agile team and develops clear improvement activities in a fun and visual way.⛵

 Define the end goals.